jorishr/notes-on-javascript/_objects/objects.md

 ### Array limitations
 For example, using an array for a variable `person = ["name", "age", "city"]` is not adequate because the list does not have a meaningful order.
 To access "city", you need to know its index position 2, and if you make changes to the array, the position might change.

 That's where OBJECTS come in.
-Objects don't have a built-in order, so there is no index position for each property (or key-value pair), it doesn't matter in which order you declared them or wich position they occupy in the collection.
+Objects don't have a built-in order, so there is no index position for each property (or key-value pair), it doesn't matter in which order you declared them or which position they occupy in the collection.
 In objects we talk about FLOATING key-value pairs.
 In computer science the concept is also known as a DICTIONARY: {key("word")=value("definition")}.

-## Getting and modyfing object properties
+## Getting and modifying object properties
 Retrieving data can be done via the dot or bracket notation.
 The [] notation is called the computed member access.
 Everything between the brackets is treated a js statement and will be invoked or computed.
 ```js
 //console.log(object.property);